MikhaD/wordle/README.md

 - Right clicking a submitted word on the board will tell you its definition.
 - Right clicking a submitted word on the board will tell you how many possible words could have been played there, taking all previous information into account.
 - Right clicking the row below the last submitted word will tell you how many possibilities there are taking all previous information into account.
 - The game mode is reflected in the url, allowing you to share a game mode directly.

-### Hourly mode
+- Service worker which allows the game to be easily downloaded as a progressive web app and run offline.

-A new word every hour.
+## Additional modes

-### Infinite mode
+**Hourly mode**: A new word every hour.

-A new word every time you refresh, for the true addicts.
+**Infinite mode**: A new word every time you refresh, for the true addicts.

 # Technical details
 This is written with Svelte in Typescript.
 This is my first Svelte project, and is intended as an exercise to help me learn and become proficient in Svelte.